FoxFunctions/wordBuilder/README.md

 -- New icons are presented by changing the values defined in the `placeHolderHelperIcon` object defined in the `image.ts` class.
 This is accomplished by the `iconIterator()` function which is also in the `image.ts` class.

+## Icon Credit to Designers

 The icon objects that are defined in the image class were sourced from [The Noun Project](https://thenounproject.com/) these icons are free to use for educational and personal projects.

-Icon Credit to Designers:

 [Car](https://thenounproject.com/iahmadali26)